liferay/liferay-docs/discover/portal/articles/02-web-experience-management/05-publishing-content-dynamically/05-publishing-rss-feeds.markdown

    articles that have been configured to be displayed in specific Web Content Display applications.
-For articles that have been configured to be displayed in a specific application, the RSS feeds' links point to the Liferay page of that portlet.
+For articles that have been configured to be displayed in a specific application, the RSS feeds' links point to the Liferay page of that app.
 For orphaned articles, the RSS feeds' links point to the feed's target page.
 When users click on such links for orphaned articles, the full content of the orphaned article is displayed on the target page.

 ![Figure 2: To create a new RSS feed, you only need to specify a name, target page, and web content structure.
 Of course, you can also configure other features of the feed such as its permissions, web content constraints, and presentation settings.](../../../images/web-content-new-feed.png)